3 Ways to Make Your PR Campaign Go Viral

 Teaming with Planet Fitness and ICR Inc., we developed a study that tackled two topical points in one impactful study.
 Focusing on the “dad bod” phenomenon let us capture attention for Father’s Day, and also the start of the summer season, when many people pay more attention to their looks and physical fitness.
 Beyond countless website and radio hits, the dad bod campaign even got the ladies on The View into a fun, heated debate!

 Sometimes it requires some real out-of-the-box thinking to come up with a compelling story angle.
 Having a clever comparison point can not only help information become much more interesting, but also be applicable across a broader range of media outlets.

 We’ve been partnering with Delta Dental for years on their annual Tooth Fairy survey and regularly see a wide range of media coverage in potentially unexpected places.
 Each year, DDPA ties the amount the Tooth Fairy spends per lost tooth to the trajectory of the S&P 500, and uses that to draw comparisons.
 This means it’s not only the medical news outlets and pop culture websites that are picking up the study – financial outlets are interested as well.
 In 2017, our Tooth Fairy Survey got diverse coverage from outlets such as USA Today and MarketWatch.
 Turns out, many are interested in knowing how closely correlated the stock market is with the price of a tooth!

 Looking to be a hit in the media?
 We’d love to help!
-Our well-seasoned mix of journalists, PR professionals, and researchers can set your team up for success.
+Our well-seasoned mix of journalists, PR professionals, and researchers can set your team up for success with custom pr surveys.
 Our approach has proven effective for hundreds of clients over the years – feel free to shoot us an email.